-"RESOLVED, that the shareholders of Vera Bradley, Inc. approve, on an advisory basis, the compensation of its named executive officers as disclosed in the proxy statement for the Annual Meeting, including the Summary Compensation Table and the Executive Compensation Discussion and Analysis set forth in such proxy statement and other related tables and disclosures."
+"RESOLVED, that the shareholders of Vera Bradley, Inc. approve, on an advisory basis, the compensation of its named executive officers as disclosed in the proxy statement for the Annual Meeting, including the Summary Compensation Table and the Executive Compensation

+Discussion and Analysis set forth in such proxy statement and other related tables and disclosures."

-Because this vote is advisory, the result will not be binding on us, our board of directors or our Compensation Committee, although our Compensation Committee will consider the outcome of the vote when evaluating our compensation principles, design and practices.
+Because this vote is advisory, the result will not be binding on us, our Board of Directors or our Compensation Committee, although our Compensation Committee will consider the outcome of the vote when evaluating our compensation principles, design and practices.
 Proxies submitted without direction pursuant to this solicitation will be voted "FOR" the approval of the compensation of our named executive officers, as disclosed in this proxy statement, except with respect to shares held in street name, for which you must direct your broker to vote such shares.
-The next say-on-pay vote will take place at least once every three years based on the advice provided in response to proposal No. 4, outlined below, and the decision of the Board of Directors.
+A say-on-pay vote will take place every year as determined by the Board of Directors and based on the advice provided by the shareholders at the 2017 Annual Meeting.